reyestech/UTM-Virtual-Machines-for-M1-M2-Mac-Kali-Linux-Tutorial/README.md

 Kali Linux provides robust digital forensics capabilities, allowing users to conduct investigations, analyze digital evidence, and recover data from various storage media.
 It includes tools for disk imaging, file carving, memory analysis, and forensic analysis of network traffic.

 3. Security Assessment Frameworks: <br />
-Kali Linux incorporates popular security assessment frameworks such as Metasploit and Burp Suite, which enable professionals to identify vulnerabilities, exploit security flaws, and simulate real-world cyber attacks.
-These frameworks streamline the process of security testing and help organizations improve defenses.
+Kali Linux incorporates popular security assessment frameworks, such as Metasploit and Burp Suite, which enable professionals to identify vulnerabilities, exploit security flaws, and simulate real-world cyberattacks.
+These frameworks streamline the security testing process and help organizations enhance their defenses.

 4. Wireless Network Testing: <br />
-Kali Linux offers specialized wireless network testing and exploitation tools.
+Kali Linux offers specialized tools for wireless network testing and exploitation.
 Users can perform wireless network reconnaissance, capture and analyze network traffic, and assess the security of Wi-Fi networks using tools like Aircrack-ng and Wireshark.

 5. Web Application Security: <br />
 Kali Linux includes tools for testing the security of web applications, APIs, and web servers.
 It provides scanners for identifying common web vulnerabilities such as SQL injection, cross-site scripting (XSS), command injection, and web application fuzzing and exploitation tools.

 6. Exploitation Frameworks:  <br />
-Kali Linux features comprehensive exploitation frameworks like Metasploit, allowing users to develop and execute custom exploits against vulnerable systems and applications.
-These frameworks facilitate the discovery and exploitation of security weaknesses in target environments.
+Kali Linux features comprehensive exploitation frameworks, such as Metasploit, allowing users to develop and execute custom exploits against vulnerable systems and applications.
+These frameworks help discover and exploit security weaknesses in target environments.

 <img src="https://i.imgur.com/pGFHB6D.png" height="80%" width="80%" alt="Disk Sanitization Steps"/> <br />
 <br />  <br />